-Section 91.103 provides that no person may operate a civil aircraft (except a manned free balloon) that is being used for flight instruction unless that aircraft has fully functioning dual controls. sUASs and remotely piloted aircraft, by their design do not have fully functional dual controls.
-Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
+Section 91.103 provides that no person may operate a civil aircraft (except a manned free balloon) that is being used for flight instruction unless that aircraft has fully functioning dual controls.

+sUAS and remotely piloted aircraft, by their design, do not have fully functional dual controls.
+Primary flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
+The Manual outlines procedures for new operator training and certification using a single set of controls during instruction.
 The FAA has approved exemptions for flight training without fully functional dual controls for a number of aircraft and for flight instruction in experimental aircraft.
 See Exemption Nos.5778K & 9862A.
 The equivalent level of safety provided by the fact that neither a pilot nor passengers will be carried in the aircraft and by the size and speed of the aircraft.